SharePoint/sp-dev-docs/docs/spfx/extensions/get-started/building-simple-field-customizer.md

     gulp bundle
     ```

-2. Next, execute the following command so that the solution package is created:
+2. Execute the following command so that the solution package is created:

     ```
     gulp package-solution